dzorbey/stats-api/README.md

       nl/stats/camel/stats-camel-api/1.0.0-SNAPSHOT/stats-camel-api-1.0.0-SNAPSHOT.jar

 You can install the bundle via the the Install/Update button.
+Do not forget to check the Start Bundle, and Refresh Package checkboxes at all times.

 ![alt text](test/img/bundle-install.png)